Q: Describe what you publish in 25 characters or less.

 Q: If you publish writing, how much of a piece do you read before making the decision to reject it?

 A: Each editor may have more or less patience, but good writers know that in fiction or creative nonfiction the first line, and certainly the first paragraph, have to grab the editor's attention.
-Most of us would read a short piece to the end, but maybe not finish a longer piece if the first few pages aren't promising.
+Most of us read a short piece to the end, but maybe not finish a longer piece if the first few pages aren't promising.
 Poetry is different -- we read the whole poem to see if it's going to lift us out of the ordinary.

 Q: What additional evaluations, if any, does a piece go through before it is accepted?